Yakub I of Germiyan: Reign

 The region under Yakub was economically prosperous and saw an increase in literary and scientific patronage.
 Rumi's grandson Ulu Arif Chelebi visited the region by 1312 and maintained spiritual authority over Yakub.

 A view of Kütahya and its castle.

 Yakub struck a single type of coin late into his reign.
 An unnamed coin minted in 1307 mentioning the title Khan-i Germiyan is identified with Yakub I. In the inscriptions of the castle of Sandıklı, which were later moved to a nearby fountain, he was referred to as Sultan al-Germiyaniyya Chelebi al-Azam azzamallahu kadrehu.
 Yakub owned a waqf (charitable endowment) for the mevlevihane (congregational place for the Mevlevi Order) of Karahisar.
 According to İsmail Hakkı Uzunçarşılı, he possibly owned another waqf at the zawiya of the village of Hacim near Uşak, which dates to 1321.
 However, there the owner's father was recorded as Mehmed.

 Yakub is known to have exchanged letters with the Mamluk Sultanate in 1340; these are the latest known records of his life, and his exact year of death is unknown.
 According to the 17th-century traveler Evliya Çelebi, who wrote three centuries after Yakub's death, he was buried at the hill of Hıdırlık near Kütahya.
 Mehmed, nicknamed Chakhshadan, was the son and successor of Yakub.

 Family

 Yakub's father was Karim al-Din Ali Shir, who was the son of Muzaffar al-Din Ali Shir and grandson of Ali Shir.
 Yakub had a brother known as Husam al-Din, and a sister, who was known to have had a son, Badr al-Din Murad.
 Yakub had two daughters.
 In addition to Mehmed, Yakub had another son named Musa according to a deed from 1363.

-In Popular Culture
+In popular culture

 In the Turkish historical fiction TV series Kuruluş: Osman, Yakup Bey was portrayed by Turkish actor Mirza Bahattin Doğan.